asastats/docs/code-of-conduct.md

 #### Already exists

-If the card issue happens to already been implemented on the website, then the official marks the card with "Exists" label, adds the explanation to the card's description field, and moves the card under "Almost done" list.
+If the card issue happens to have already been implemented on the website, then the official marks the card with "Exists" label, adds the explanation to the card's description field, and moves the card under "Almost done" list.

 A Tasker should mark the original comment with `:exists:`, reply to it with the explanation copied/pasted from the card's description, and move the card under the "Archived" list.